NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 We don't want to overwhelm you with too much code, so we'll keep the snippets simple and focus on the core concepts of the architecture.

-## Rust's workspaces: the `arithmetic-workspace`
+## Rust's workspaces

-A [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) is a feature of Cargo — the Rust's package manager — that allows you to manage multiple packages that are part of the same project.<br>
+A [workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) is a feature of Cargo — the Rust's package manager — that allows you to manage multiple packages that are part of the same project.<br/>
 Each package in a workspace is called a _member_ of the workspace and is built as a separate crate, but all members share the same `Cargo.lock` file and `target`folder.

 The `arithmetic-workspace` from our toy project is a perfect example of a module that can benefit from being structured as a workspace,